Sales Tax Referendum

 San Antonio began its third year of full-day prekindergarten in the fall of 2015.
 Four model education centers located in different quadrants of the city each serve 500 four-year-old children.
 Extended day (before and after care) is available at each of the centers.
 Participation is selected through a lottery administered by participating school districts.
 Pre-K 4 SA is free for children from low-income families who live within the seven participating school districts; ten percent of the slots are reserved for tuition paying families.
 Children from non-participating districts and children who do not meet the income criteria may attend and pay according to a sliding fee scale.

-In 2016, competitive grants will be awarded to local school districts, charter schools, private and parochial schools or community-based providers to serve an additional 1,700 children annually.
+Beginning In 2016, competitive grants were awarded to local school districts, charter schools, private and parochial schools or community-based providers to serve an additional 1,700 children annually.
 The program is subject to voter reauthorization in November 2020.

 Pre-K 4 SA is free for children from low-income families who live within the seven participating school districts